 Issued in January 2020, this Statement addresses various accounting issues including: the modification of the effective date of Statement No. 87; reporting of intra-entity transfers of assets between a primary government and a component unit defined benefit pension plan or defined benefit OPEB plan; the applicability of certain GASB statements to reporting assets accumulated for pension and OPEB; the applicability of certain requirements of Statements No. 84; and measurements of liabilities and assets, if any, related to asset retirement obligations in a government acquisition.
 The change in the effective date for GASB Statement No. 87 was immediate and the other provisions are effective for the Fund beginning with fiscal year September 30, 2023.
-Management is currently evaluating the impact of the adoption of this Statement on the Fund's financial statements.
+Management is currently evaluating the impact of the adoption of this Statement on the Fund's financial statements but does not believe the adoption of this Statement will have a material effect on the Fund's financial statements.

-GASB Statement No. 93, "Replacement of Interbank Offered Rates"
+GASB Statement No. 93, Replacement of Interbank Offered Rates

 Issued in March 2020, this Statement addresses the global reference rate reform and the ceasing of LIBOR as the end of 2021.
 Under this Statement, governments are required to amend to replace financial instruments for the purpose of replacing LIBOR with other reference rates, by either changing the reference rate or adding or changing fallback provisions related to the reference rate.
-This Statement will be effective for the Fund beginning with its fiscal year ended September 30, 2022.
+This Statement will be effective for the Fund beginning when LIBOR cesaes to be determined by the ICE Benchmark Administration using the methodology in place as of December 31, 2021.
 Management is currently evaluating the impact of the adoption of this Statement on the Fund's financial statements.